Maaroub

-Maaroub (Arabic: معروب), is a municipality in the Tyre District of Southern Lebanon's South Governorate.
+Maaroub (معروب) is a municipality in the Tyre District of Southern Lebanon's South Governorate.
 It is characterized by a blend of old and new architecture.
 The town is divided into two parts: the old town, and the modern one that has recently arisen.

 Etymology

 According to E. H. Palmer, the name Marub comes from abounding in water.
 It has been suggested that the name Maaroub means a "land of great abundance and goodness."
 It has been also suggested that it means that it is perfect land for agriculture where the agriculture of olive, tobacco, wheat and figs flourish.

 Location

 Maaroub is located in the South Governorate, Tyre District.
 It is 270 m above sea level and 88 kilometres to the south-west of Beirut, the capital city of Lebanon, or about an hour and a half, and 15 km from the center of its district Tyre.
 Its land area is 562 hectares.
-The number of its registered residents is 3600.
+It is home to 3,600 registered residents.